 And as if these carpets reveling nature’s opulence weren’t enough, there are the other kind welcoming the outsiders to quietly let themselves get lost in this paradise on earth.
-Namda is the craft of making carpets by felting.
+At srinagar Namda is the craft of making carpets by felting.
 This craft is said to have traveled to Kashmir from Iran along with a Sufi Saint, ‘Amir kabi Shah- e-hamdan’ many centuries ago (600yrs to 700yrs).
 Accompanied by master craftsmen who excelled in woodcarving, weaving, namdakaari, woven carpets, Papier Mache et al, the saint came with a noble mission to generate work opportunity for the locals.
 This noble endeavor of the saint is a living heritage that continues to be one of the prime occupations and source of livelihood for the people of the valley even to this day.

 The pedigree of 49-year-old Fahrooq Ahmed Khan has preserved the spark of this skill through generations now.
 With his grandfather, father and 33 years of his own life dedicated to the pursuit of keeping this flame alive, the art of felt making has almost become genetic.
 But Fahrooq ji refuses to train his successors, forhe believes that this one craft seeks a whole lot of physical strength and remunerations are hardly comparable.
 His 13 member team is now reduced to a one man army.
 Such unanimous sentiment amongst the craftsmen community is the reason that the number of craftsmen involved in this craft has dwindled from 400-500 to a mere 100 over a span of 15 years.